 Surrounding towns and villages include Mittagong, Moss Vale, Robertson, East Kangaloon, Glenquarry and Kangaloon.

-Bowral is an Urban Location area within the local government area of Wingecarribee in New South Wales, it is located approximately 99kms from the capital Sydney and extends over an area of 37.181 square kilometers.
+Bowral is an Urban Location area within the local government area of Wingecarribee in New South Wales, it is located approximately 99kms from the capital Sydney and extends over an area of 37.181 square kilometres.
 Bowral has a recorded population of 10335 residents and is within the Australian Eastern Daylight Time zone Australia/Sydney.

 If you are planning a visit to Bowral we’ve put together some of the things you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Bowral and think we’ve missed something, let us know and we’ll share it here.